-The following is a summary of watershed assessment and restoration activities that involve the practice of geology, require formalized training in the geosciences, and fall under the existing state licensing laws if professionally executed:
+The following is a summary of watershed assessment and restoration activities2 that involve the practice of geology, require formalized training in the geosciences, and fall under the existing state licensing laws if professionally executed:

-- Map and air photo interpretation of geologic features: any map and photo analyses used to delineate landforms, identify Earth materials (rock and/ or sediment), and interpret Earth surface processes (including sediment sources); geologic analysis and interpretation of digital elevation models and LIDAR surveys. - Geologic mapping: mapping and interpretation of bedrock type and lithostratigraphic units. - Geomorphic mapping: mapping and interpretation of landforms including active channels, in-channel features (e.g., bars, cut banks, thalwegs), floodplains, terraces, alluvial fans, landslide terrain, and mine-land features. - Fluvial geomorphology and geomorphic analysis: quantitative measures of channel dynamics including derivation of channel geometry; identification of sediment storage and transport sites; flood history and paleoflood analyses.
+- Map and Air Photo Interpretation of Geologic Features: any map and photo analyses used to delineate landforms, identify Earth materials (rock and/or sediment), and interpret Earth surface processes (including sediment sources).
+This activity also includes the geologic analysis and interpretation of Digital Elevation Models and LIDAR surveys. - Geologic Mapping: mapping and interpretation of bedrock type and lithostratigraphic units. - Geomorphic Mapping: mapping and interpretation of landforms including active channels, in-channel features (e.g. bars, cut banks, thalwegs), floodplains, terraces, alluvial fans, landslide terrain, mine-land features. - Fluvial Geomorphology and Geomorphic Analysis: quantitative measures of channel dynamics including derivation of channel geometry, identification of sediment storage and transport sites, flood history and paleoflood analyses. - Geologic Interpretation: using landforms, Earth materials, and surface processes to render interpretations about the history of a watershed or stream reach on geologic or historic time scales.